Amy is currently working for the Centers for Disease Control’s Global AIDS Program in Malawi as their Monitoring and Evaluation Specialist.

-Amy worked on her Ph.D. at the University of Texas at Austin.
-As a graduate research assistant, she developed and implemented a web-based program management and tracking system for tobacco prevention and control programs for the state of Texas.
-Her primary research interests pertain to the practice of knowledge management.
-She also worked as a consultant for the Centers for Disease Control and Prevention in their Office on Smoking and Health and conducted a national assessment of web-based systems for tobacco control programs.
-This study provided an accurate depiction of where states were in the development process of web-based reporting; examined the types of systems being created; defined the kinds of information being collected and explored how data are being used.
-Ultimately, this study may set the foundation for future research, including the value and use of common data elements across States.
+She also worked as a consultant for the CDC in their Office on Smoking and Health and conducted a national assessment of Web-based reporting systems for tobacco control programs.
+This study provided an accurate depiction of where states were in the development process of Web-based reporting; examined the types of systems being created; defined the kinds of information being collected; and explored how data are being used.

-Amy received her Master’s degree in Public Health from Emory University’s Rollins School of Public Health.
-While gathering research for her thesis, she worked in Bolivia, evaluating one of Pan-American Health Organization’s new water sanitation modules.
+Amy received her Masters degree in Public Health from Emory University’s Rollins School of Public Health.
+While gathering research for her thesis, she worked in Bolivia evaluating one of Pan-American Health Organization’s new water sanitation modules.
 While there, she carried out bi-weekly epidemiological surveillance, tested source and stored water for bacterial pathogens, and developed and administered a questionnaire to quantify community satisfaction, implementation, and use of the sanitary modules.

 Amy served as a Peace Corps volunteer in rural Jamaica as an environmental educator and as a community developer.
 She taught environmental science, spearheaded an AIDS awareness campaign, and introduced a new sport, the triathlon, to enhance community development, generate income, and promote healthy lifestyles.

-After moving to Austin in 2000, Amy worked for Motorola as a strategic programmer in their Environmental Health and Safety Division.
+After moving to Austin in 2000, Amy worked for Motorola as a strategic programmer in their Environmental Health and Safety (EHS) Division.
 She was responsible for tracking all EHS data for Motorola’s world-wide semiconductor products sites and for writing their technical environmental annual reports.

 Education

-Ph.D.
-Candidate: Health Education, University of Texas at Austin
+PhD: Health Education, University of Texas at Austin

 Master of Public Health, International Community Development, Emory University’s Rollins School of Public Health